UBCEnvision/UBCEnvision.github.io/_projects/beer.md

 permalink: /beer/

 headline: Automated Brewing
 description: Do you enjoy beer?
 What about process control, thermodynamics and kinetic modelling?
-Fermentation started in the Bronze Age and is theorized to be the main driver behind the origin of civilization!
-However, controlling this biological process to achieve the desired beer characteristics challenging to this day.
+Controlling this biological process to achieve the desired beer characteristics is challenging to this day.
 Large breweries have access to sophisticated devices for process control, but what about homebrewers and craft breweries who can’t spend hundreds of thousands of dollars on high-end equipment?
-This workshop will demonstrate how to build a low-cost device that can monitor and control key process variables such as temperature and pH during the brewing process.
-Through the Internet of Things, it is possible to access and monitor process variables from anywhere!
-Come join us and learn how to make great beer from the comfort of your phone.
+BioT makes efforts to design and implement low-cost data monitoring and have our innovative techniques and advanced technology be applied to actual breweries to brew the perfect beer through various projects.
 box: >
- BioT, formerly the CHBeer Brewing system is a project encompassed by the student organization UBC Envision.
-The project is based on the idea of ‘The Internet of Things’, and aims to develop craft brewing technologies and to create an automated brewing system with the ability to monitor and control process variables such as temperature and acidity in real-time.
-We are currently coupling sensors to web servers and developing a mobile app, which would allow operators to remotely view brewing conditions and key control variables.
-A large focus of our project is the concept that many home-breweries or smaller breweries lack the hundreds of thousands of dollars required for high-end equipment.
-Through our project, our long-goal is to optimize brewing processes for brewing technologies, to design and implement low-cost data monitoring, and in time, to have our machine learning algorithms be applied to actual breweries to brew the perfect beer.
+    The Automated Beer Brewing system is a project encompassed by the student organization UBC Envision.
+The project is based on the idea of ‘The Internet of Things’, and BioT aims to develop craft brewing technologies and to create an automated brewing system with the ability to monitor and control process variables such as temperature, acidity, gravity and possibly more in real-time.
+The team also pays attention to engineering multidisciplinary student development through practical applications while creating a meaningful and relevant product.
+The team will conduct the brewing process, collect data in the fermentation phase, provide quality control on the finished product, as well as analyze and model the data using an online web server.
+The students are able to apply what they learned in their classes, work on their teamwork skills while preparing their technical skills for industry.

+    BioT’s short term goals are to develop our members' knowledge on the brewing world and establish an appreciation of how directly the brewing process relates to concepts learned in class.
+Our long term goals are to implement a small scale brewing laboratory that can operate autonomously and allow for simple, low cost data collection on an 'internet of things' basis.
+This data collection is going to be used to develop models and data clusters, to establish consistency within brew quality and eventually create and incorporate new brewing technologies into our bench scale setup.

+    Through various projects, BioT’s long-goal is to optimize brewing processes for brewing technologies, to design and implement low-cost data monitoring, and in time, to have our research and technology introduced and applied to actual breweries to brew the perfect beer.
+The sub-team's learning goals will differ throughout the teams,although all sub-teams are working towards the same short and long term goals.

 ---